vmx17/NetProjection/README.md

 Currently, the default SwapChainPanel has only TextBox, no draw, no shader.
-  1) Open solution file "CppWinRTComponentProjectionSample.sln" and restore packages then make it Release/AnyCPU. it should provide "....\NetProjection\SimpleMathProjection\nuget\SimpleMathComponent.x.y.z-prerelease.nupkg" where 'x.y.z' is what you specified in "SimpleMathProjection.nuspec" as version number.
+  1) Open solution file "CppWinRTComponentProjectionSample.sln" and restore packages then make it Release/AnyCPU. it should provide "....\NetProjection\SimpleMathProjection\nuget\SimpleMathComponent.A.B.C-prerelease.nupkg" where 'A.B.C' is what you specified in "SimpleMathProjection.nuspec" as version number.
   2) Then open solution file "StubWinUI3Desktop.sln" and restore packages then make it Relase or Debug as x64 application.
 Be sure you're referring the ratest build nupkg.
 I recommend you to update version number in *.nuspec on every build.<br>
 <br>
 Soon or later, I'll unify these solutions.